Which health insurance

 When thinking about which health insurance is best, it is important only employees earning more than 66.600€ gross salary in 2023 have the freedom to choose which health insurance is best for them and which system they want to belong to.
 Employees earning less than that threshold are forced by the government to be a member of public health insurance.
 Self-employed people, freelancers, and business owners can always choose for themselves which health insurance is best (public or private).

 Which health insurance is best with regards to Coverage?
 Public health insurance vs private health insurance

 When asking yourself which health insurance is best, you need to keep in mind that Germany has around 100 different public health insurance companies that have all basically the same kind of coverage and benefits.
 There are minor differences between different public health insurances but as the minimum coverage is mandated by the German social security law, all public health insurances have 95% of the same coverage, making it difficult to say which health insurance is best among the public health insurances.

-The big problem with the coverage of public health insurance is that the German government continuously decreases the coverage while increasing the premium at the same time.
-Over the last years, members of the public health insurance have been forced to pay for their own medication, their glasses, their own dental treatments, etc.
+The big problem with the coverage of public health insurance is that the German government continuously decreases the coverage while increasing the premium at the same time (Did public or private increase more?).
+Over the last few years, members of the public health insurance have been forced to pay for their own medication, their glasses, their own dental treatments, etc.